TriMagnetix/trimag-builder/README.md

 # trimag builder

-a frontend for building logic gates for trimagnetix systems.
+a framework for building logic gates for trimagnetix systems.